 When a customer reports that a website gets stuck, it is difficult to quickly find out the bottleneck.
 Is the network between the user terminal and the server at fault?
 Is it a result of server overloading or high database pressure?
 Even though the cause is identified, it is still difficult to quickly identify the error in the code.

 Difficult to get a clear picture of the architecture

 The business logic has become more complicated.
-It is difficult to sort out the code that specifies the depending downstream services of an application, be it the database, HTTP API, or cache, and to sort out the code that specifies the external calls depending on this application.
+It is difficult to sort out the code that specifies the depending downstream services of an application, for example, the database, HTTP API, or cache, and to sort out the code that specifies the external calls depending on this application.
 It is more difficult to sort the business logic, manage the architecture, and plan the capacity.
-For example, during the preparations for “Double 11” promotion campaigns, the number of servers required for each application is hard to be planned.
+For example, during the preparations for "Double 11" promotion campaigns, the number of servers required for each application is hard to predict.

-ARMS Application Monitoring function is originated from Alibaba EagleEye distributed tracing and monitoring system.
-It resolves the preceding problems without touching the existing code.
+The ARMS application monitoring function is originated from the distributed tracing and monitoring system, Alibaba EagleEye.
+It solves the preceding problems without touching the existing code.

 View the call topology

-Generate a report on slow services and slow SQL reports
+Generate a report on slow services and slow SQL statements

 Query distributed trace

 Either from the global angle or from a single call, ARMS comprehensively resolves your pain points in the distributed Java application monitoring field.
 ARMS supports browser monitoring and business monitoring as well as application monitoring to provide all-around protection for your sites from key business metrics and customer experience to application performance.